Lily Eberwein

-Lily Eberwein Abdullah (11 July 1900 – 1980) was a Sarawakian nationalist and a women's right activist.
+Lily Eberwein Abdullah (11 July 1900 – 1980) was a Sarawakian nationalist and a women's rights activist.
 She was politically active in the anti-cession movement of Sarawak, a nationalist movement in the 1940s attempted to retrieve Sarawak's independence from takeover by Britain.
 This movement had helped in politicising local people besides cultivating national spirit in people of Sarawak.

 Biography

 Early life

 Lily Eberwein Abdullah was a Eurasian by birth, having European and Malay ancestry.
 Her father, John Eberwein, a Eurasian of Dutch and Scottish descent from Cocos Islands, was a relative of the Clunies-Ross family, rulers of that island.
 Lily's father captained the ship Rajah Brooke for the Straits Steamship Company.
 Her mother was a local Malay woman, Maznah bt.
 Ali bin Alang of Simanggang.
 They lived in Singapore where they had two children, Lily and Edward.
 Maznah was a practising Muslim, but Lily and Edward had a Christian upbringing.
 Lily had her early education at St. Mary's Mission School in Kuching, Sarawak until she was eight years old and continued her study at Raffles Girls’ School in Singapore.